RubixML/ML/docs/classifiers/gaussian-naive-bayes.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/GaussianNB.php">[source]</a></span>

 # Gaussian Naive Bayes
 Gaussian Naive Bayes is a version of the [Naive Bayes](naive-bayes.md) classifier for continuous features.
-It places a probability density function over the input features on a class basis and uses Bayes' Theorem to derive the class probabilities.
-In addition to feature independence, Gaussian Naive Bayes makes the assumption that all features are normally (Gaussian) distributed.
+It places a probability density function (PDF) over the features conditioned on a class basis and uses Bayes' Theorem to derive the final probabilities.
+In addition to the naive feature independence assumption, Gaussian Naive Bayes also assumes that all features are normally (Gaussian) distributed.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)